 YM 4990 – Fourth Year Seminar

 This course delves into leadership and management issues in the field of youth ministry.
 Issues addressed include managing finances, managing risk, building a team ministry, and organizing time, office, events, and meetings.
-Student must be of 3rd or 4th year standing.
+Student must be of third or fourth year standing.

 Capstone course for youth ministry majors to integrate their experience and knowledge by focusing on a major research paper or project.
 Findings are presented through both seminar and written formats.
 Student must be of fourth year standing.